-The following table summarizes the compensation and estimated expenses we and the Selling Stockholders will pay:
+The following table summarizes the compensation and estimated expenses we will pay:

-Per Snare I Otal Without Over- allotment With Over- allotment Without Over- allotment With Over-allotment Expenses payable by us \$ \$ \$ \$ Underwriting discounts and commissions paid by us Expenses payable by the Selling Stockholders \$ \$ \$ \$ Underwriting discounts and commissions paid by the Selling Stockholders
+Per Share Total Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment Expenses payable by us \$ 0.11 \$ 0.11 \$ 650,000 \$ 650,000 Underwriting discounts and 0.13 0.11 574,000 660,000 commissions paid by us

-We have also agreed to reimburse the underwriters for certain pre-approved, out-of-pocket expenses incurred by them up to an aggregate of \$200,000 with respect to this offering, which amount is included in "Expenses payable by us" above.
+We have also agreed to reimburse the underwriters for certain pre-approved, out-of-pocket expenses incurred by them, including, but not limited to, attorneys' fees and expenses, up to an aggregate of \$200,000 with respect to this offering, which amount is included in "Expenses payable by us" above.

-We have agreed not to offer, sell, contract to sell or otherwise issue any shares of common stock or securities exchangeable or convertible into common stock, without the prior written consent of Roth Capital Partners, LLC, for a period of 180 days, subject to an 18 day extension under certain circumstances, following the date of this prospectus, subject to certain exceptions.
+We have agreed not to offer, sell, contract to sell or otherwise issue any shares of common stock or securities exchangeable or convertible into common stock, without the prior written consent of Roth Capital Partners, LLC, for a period of 90 days, subject to an 18 day extension under certain circumstances, following the date of this prospectus, subject to certain exceptions.
 Our directors, executive and other officers and other stockholders have entered into lock-up agreements with the underwriters.
 Under those lock-up agreements, subject to exceptions, those holders of such stock may not, directly or indirectly, offer, sell, contract to sell, pledge or otherwise dispose of or hedge any common stock or securities convertible into or exchangeable for shares of common stock, or publicly announce to do any of the foregoing, without the prior written consent of Roth Capital Partners, LLC, for a period of 180 days, subject to an 18 day extension under certain circumstances, from the date of this prospectus.
 This consent may be given at any time without public notice.

-Pursuant to the underwriting agreement, we and the Selling Stockholders have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments which the underwriters or such other indemnified parties may be required to make in respect of any such liabilities.
+Pursuant to the underwriting agreement, we have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments which the underwriters or such other indemnified parties may be required to make in respect of any such liabilities.